bohrium/constitution/constitution.md

 ### Parameter tuning

-To change parameters (such as the number of seats on the Appellate Courts) lies somewhere between a Constitutional Amendment and ordinary law.
-We might then set an intermediate criterion for passage:
+A change of parameters (such as the size of the Appellate Courts) lies somewhere between a Constitutional Amendment and ordinary law.
+So let's use an intermediate criterion for passage:

     The Congress may by a 3/5s unweighted majority in each Chamber, subject to the ordinary veto and veto-override procedures, alter the following numeric